techandlanguage/new-project/docs/joi_n.md

 Last but not least, my first contact with Tech Writing was during WritetheDocs conference Write the Docs is a global community of people who care about documentation.
 "We consider everyone who cares about communication, documentation, and their users to be a member of our community.
-This can be programmers, tech writers, developer advocates, customer support, marketers, and anyone else who wants people to have great experiences with software." (as it is written in the website)
+This can be programmers, tech writers, developer advocates, customer support, marketers, and anyone else who wants people to have great experiences with software" (as it is written in the website).

 [Conferences and Community WritetheDocs](https://www.writethedocs.org/)